 d.
 Total of Column P cannot exceed total of Column H, Rows 2-10 of the Sources Table on the previous page.

 e.
 Total of Column Q should equal total of Column I of the Sources Table on the previous page.

-sing OMB Approval Number 2577-0218
+U.S. Department of Housing and Urban Development OMB Approval Number 2577-0218